 - Mindfulness Activities for Kids: Students learn to focus on the present moment by identifying something that helps them calm down

-- Self Affirmations: Students identify beliefs they have about themselves and write affirmation cards to creat a positive mindset.
-You may want to use these Morning Affirmations for Kids as prompts for your students or as an opener for your daily/weekend meetings
+- Self Affirmations: Students identify beliefs they have about themselves and write affirmation cards to create a positive mindset.
+You may want to use these Positive Affirmations for Kids as prompts for your students or as an opener for your daily/weekend meetings